etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ### Create a New Search and Search Parameter

-Next we will define a search method to be used when we want to consume the products.
+Next, we will define a search method to be used when we want to consume the products.
 To create this new filter/search method, in the Repository tab of the `M_Product` table, create a new record with the  method name `getFilteredProducts` and the hql query filter

 ```
 SELECT e FROM Product e WHERE (e.active = true) AND (lower(e.name) LIKE lower('%' || :name || '%') OR lower(e.uPCEAN) LIKE lower('%' || :name || '%')) order by e.updated desc